30 Things to do After Installing Ubuntu 18.04 LTS

 This should slightly improve the performance of your hard drive.

 9. Reduce SSD Writes

-There are two things that are necessary for good performance and a longer lifespan of an SSD drive.
+Two things are necessary for good performance and a longer lifespan of an SSD drive.
 The first thing is Trim and the second is to reduce write cycles.

 Ubuntu 18.04 already has trim enabled, so there’s no need to do anything.

 However, the write to SSD cycles is not reduced by default.
-But, there is an option to unable very easy.
+But, there is an option to enable it.